Misled (Celine Dion song)

 "Misled" is a song recorded by Canadian singer Celine Dion for her third English-language studio album, The Colour of My Love (1993).
-It was released as the second single from the album on 11 April 1994.
-The song was written by Peter Zizzo and Jimmy Bralower and produced by Ric Wake.
-"Misled" topped the US Billboard Dance Club Play chart, becoming Dion's first song to do so, as well as reaching number four on the Canadian RPM 100 Hit Tracks chart.
-It also peaked at number 15 on the UK Singles Chart and number 23 on the Billboard Hot 100.
-Its music video was directed by Randee St. Nicholas and alternates between scenes of Dion performing in a club, posing in front of a mirror and in a bathtub, and quarreling with a lover.
+It was issued as the album's second single in April 1994.
+The track was written by Peter Zizzo and Jimmy Bralower, and produced by Ric Wake.
+"Misled" topped the US Billboard Dance Club Play chart, becoming Dion's first song to reach number one there.
+It also peaked at number four on the Canadian RPM 100 Hit Tracks chart, number 15 on the UK Singles Chart, and number 23 on the Billboard Hot 100.
+In 2008, "Misled" was included on the European edition of Dion's greatest hits compilation, My Love: Ultimate Essential Collection.